-- 1. Volunteer ID Badge worn above the waist on a badge clip or reel.
+1. Volunteer ID Badge worn above the waist on a badge clip or reel.
 No Lanyards.

-The Volunteer ID badge is property of HonorHealth and is to be returned to Volunteer Services upon completion, resignation, or leave of absence from your volunteer work. - 2.
-A Purple or Berry Polo is available for all at no cost.
+The Volunteer ID badge is property of HonorHealth and is to be returned to Volunteer Services upon completion, resignation, or leave of absence from your volunteer work.

+- 2. A Purple or Berry Polo is available for all at no cost.
 A Purple Apron is available for Food Bank Volunteers at no cost.
 A Grey Jacket Top may be purchased in our Gift Shops. - a.
-FOOD BANK VOLUNTEERS also have the option of wearing an apron over a plain black or white t-shirt. - b.
-Your first polo shirt is provided to you at no cost.
-There is a fee for additional uniforms. - c.
+Your first polo shirt or apron is provided to you at no cost.
+There is a fee for additional uniforms. - b.
 You volunteer shirt should always be the top layer of clothing, Please do not put a sweater, cardigan or jacket over your uniform.
 If wearing a shirt underneath, it should be a solid color; white or black are strongly preferred. - 3.
 Solid white, khaki, stone, tan or black colored full-length pants.
-The following pant types are never permitted: denim/jeans, "skinny's," shorts, capris, leggings, yoga pants - 4.
-Flat, rubber-soled, closed-toe shoes (tennis shoes are great!) with socks.

-- 5. Hair should be clean and neat.
+The following pant types are never permitted: denim/jeans, "skinny's," shorts, capris, leggings, yoga pants. - 4.
+Flat, rubber-soled, closed-toe shoes (tennis shoes are great!) with socks. - 5.
+Hair should be clean and neat.
 Artificial nails are not permitted in clinical service areas.
 Tattoo's and piercings (other than ear piercings) should be covered. - 6.
 Keep jewelry simple and to a minimum as not to be a distraction from your service.
 No long earrings or chains as these may present a safety risk. - 7.
 Perfumes, colognes, and/or scented hand lotions, and other body scents should be kept to a minimum.